 Stir this all together and let the flavors mingle for thirty minutes or so before serving.

-The nice thing about this salsa is that it gets better as it sits in the fridge.
+The nice thing about this Cabbage Salsa is that it gets better as it sits in the fridge.
 I think it’s at its best on day two or three.
 After that it starts to degrade a bit and by day six or seven the cabbage starts to taste off.

 This is way different than traditional salsa obviously, but I think most people will be surprised by how wonderful it turns out.